 Treating other human beings with love and respect makes me feel better so I do it anyway.

 For all intents and purposes, I carry the beliefs of a Christian or Catholic.
+I don’t officially follow any religion, but I find many of the tenets about living to be an ideal to strive for.
 Not only that, but I find that — all things considered equal — I tend to enjoy the company of people who have some religious beliefs rather than not.

 I think I understand why.